-SIC747XF – Jordan Lee reaches for this one when casting big worms and football jigs away from the bank, but Powroznik thinks it may become our best rod for froggin’.
+SIC747XF – Powroznik thinks this may become our best rod for froggin’.
 And for those of you that still know the goodness of a Carolina Rig – try this one.

 SIC767XF – Powroznik calls this our ‘day in and day out’ pitchin stik.
 Perfect for medium to heavy Texas rigged plastics and jigs into flooded brush, laydowns, and anything else the former concrete man from Virginia comes across in shallow water.
 If you are a heavy cover pitching and flipping dude, this is the rod for you.